mikebrownie/linux-system-administration/labs/4_access-control/README.md

 3) Pam Beesly, Kelly Kapoor, and Andy Bernard must be allowed to restart the http daemon (not start/stop, just restart) on machine B through sudo, and modify all files under /var/www/dundermifflin/ without affecting the user apache’s ability to read them.

-Once again, use `visudo` to edit /etc/sudoers.
+Use `visudo` to securely edit /etc/sudoers.
 Then add

 ```
 pbeesly ALL=(ALL) /usr/bin/systemctl restart httpd